mwrnd/notes/XDMA_Communication/README.md

 ![XDMA Block Properties](img/XDMA_Block_Properties.png)

 The *PCIe Block Location* chosen should be the closest PCIE Block adjacent to the transceiver Quad that the PCIe lanes are connected to on your FPGA board.
 The PCIe Lane Width and Link Speed throughput needs to match the AXI Data Width and Clock Frequency throughput.
-These four settings are interelated.
+These four settings are interrelated.
 Note the Data Width is 64-Bit with these selections.

 ![FPGA Banks](img/FPGA_Banks.png)

-A *PCIe to AXI Translation* offset is useful when the *Size* of your AXI Lite BAR cannot overlap peripheral blocks which have higher value addresses as required by other AXI blocks such as soft-core processors.
+A *PCIe to AXI Translation* offset is useful to make sure the *Size* of your AXI Lite BAR overlaps the address space of all peripheral blocks.
+This is useful when a soft-core processor has all of its peripherals in some specific address range.
 The offset can be `0`.

 ![AXI Lite BAR Setup](img/XDMA_Block_Properties_AXILite_BAR_Setup.png)

 The XDMA Driver will create a `/dev/xdma0_?` file for each channel.
 Multiple channels allow multiple programs or threads to access the AXI blocks in your design.
+For AXI4-Stream designs, each channel has its own circuit.

 ![Memory Mapped DMA Channels](img/XDMA_Block_Properties_DMA_Channels.png)